Junikab/llm-job-finder/README.md

 ## Notes
-- LLM scoring is currently mocked (random) for speed; reasons show "Mock score".
+- Default scoring is heuristic unless you enable LLM via env vars.
 - Recent CVs are stored locally in your browser (IndexedDB) to let you re-use or remove them.
 - This code is for educational/dev purposes.
 Be mindful of scraping limits and site terms.